The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Double-copy consistency of

-In fact, it appears that no finite number of local operators is sufficient to render $\Lfth$ double-copy consistent.
-The situation may be even worse than the scalar example of \eqn{eqn:scalarExample}, which at least requires only a finite number of operators to allow any particular multiplicity amplitude to be color-dual.
-For the theory of $\text{YM}+F^3$ we may need to climb to all orders in mass-dimension even at relatively small multiplicity.
-Indeed, we need not look any further than factorization consistency between four-points and five-points in the theory.
+In fact, we will present evidence that \textit{no finite number} of local operators is sufficient to render $\Lfth$ double-copy consistent.
+The situation is markedly different than the earlier scalar theory, which at least requires only a finite number of operators to render any particular multiplicity color-dual.